-Man arrested on suspicion of hate crime after Sikh Uber driver reports being strangled in Bellingham
+Man arrested on suspicion of hate crime after Sikh Uber driver in Bellingham reports being strangled

 A 22-year-old man has been arrested on suspicion of a hate crime after an Uber driver who is Sikh and wears a turban reported being attacked and strangled by a passenger.

 The driver called police at about 4 a.m.
-Thursday and said a rider assaulted him so violently that he had to flee his car, leaving it and the passenger in the parking lot of an apartment complex on Barkley Boulevard, according to KIRO News.
+Thursday and said a rider assaulted him so violently that he had to flee his car, leaving it and the passenger in the parking lot of an apartment complex on Barkley Boulevard, according to KIRO.

-Claudia Murphy of the Bellingham Police Department told KIRO the suspect in this case clearly targeted the driver because of his race and religion.
+Claudia Murphy of the Bellingham Police Department told KIRO the suspect in this case targeted the driver because of his race and religion.

-“While he was strangling him, he was mentioning some very derogatory, racially-specific comments that make this a bias incident,” she said.
+“While he was strangling him, he was mentioning some very derogatory, racially specific comments that make this a bias incident,” she said.

 Male followers of the peaceful Sikh religion, which originated in India, wear turbans to symbolize equality.
 Leaders of the faith say they have been disproportionately targeted in hate crimes.